SuperElastix/SimpleElastix/README.md

 # transform at position two in the list
 plist.push_back(sitk.GetDefaultParameterMap('nonrigid'))

-# Passing the above list will cause elastix to run an affine initialization
+# Passing the above list will cause elastix to run two rounds of registrations,
-# followed by a nonrigid registration
+# using the result of the affine initialization as input the nonrigid registration
 selx.SetParameterMapList(plist)
 selx.Execute()
 ```